Street17/Introduction-to-Deep-Learning-with-Keras/README.md

 # Introduction-to-Deep-Learning-with-Keras

-This post is about Keras, one of the frameworks that make it easier to start developing deep learning models, and is versatile enough to build industry-ready models in no time.

 In order to learn Keras better we will set-up an exercise we are going to solve in this post.